 I don’t know if any of those I’ve grown to care about in Williamstown are part of the problem secretly, but they know I don’t tolerate racism.
 That’s what’s important.

 You can be part of the problem or part of the solution, but if you’re part of the problem, you are a dying breed.
-We’ll keep fucking each other until there are no more white people thereby eliminating the white power.
+We’ll keep fucking each other until there are no more white people.
 But Shhhh.
 We won’t talk about that.

 The Black Sheep has Spoken!

-Update: I’ve gotten some negative feedback for writing this.
-I knew this would go over as well as herpes and diarrhea, but like herpes and diarrhea, it’s very real, and very painful.
-Let’s hit some highlights shall we?
+Update: I knew this would go over as well as herpes and diarrhea, but like herpes and diarrhea, it’s very real, and very painful.
+Let’s hit some highlights some negative feedback shall we?
 So this way you can skip these tired arguments when you talk to me.
-Consider it an FAQ.
-Thanks

 She’s Bashing Williamstown